codepath/android_guides/Troubleshooting-Common-Issues.md

 You have a third-party library reference defined twice.
 Check your `app/build.gradle` for duplicate libraries (i.e. commons-io library defined for 1.3 and another one using 2.4).

+### Debugger Isn't Working: `Disconnected` or `Client not ready yet`

+This is usually a signal that the emulator instance is not properly connected with ADB and Android Studio.
+There are a few steps to try:

+1. First, try uninstalling the app from within the emulator and then restarting the emulator completely.
+Try debugging again now.

+2. Next, close the emulator again and also restart Android Studio.
+Start Android Studio and reload the emulator.
+Then try debugging again.

+3. If you are using official emulator, try using [[Genymotion|Genymotion-2.0-Emulators-with-Google-Play-support]] or vice-versa.
+Then try debugging again.

+4. Open up `Tools => Android => Android SDK Manager` and see if there are any updates to the platform or SDK tools.
+Update any suggested changes within the manager and then restart your emulator and Android Studio.
+Then try debugging again.

 ## Eclipse ADT Issues

 For common issues experienced with Eclipse, check the [[Troubleshooting Eclipse Issues]] page instead for a detailed list of common problems.